-In this section we shall establish two results, stated and proved in a greater generality than is needed for this paper, helping us understand how to compose connecting homomorphisms running in spatial diagrams.
+Next, we shall establish two results, stated and proved in greater generality than is needed for this paper, showing how to compose connecting homomorphisms running in spatial diagrams.
 For an exact $3 \times 3$ square and a connected sequence of covariant functors, the two possible compositions of the connecting homomorphisms, as in~(\cite[Proposition 4.1]{CE}), always anticommute.
-In our situation, we do not have a connected sequence of functors; instead, we postulate some properties of the requisite spatial diagrams.
-The result, however, is similar -- the two possible compositions of the connecting homomorphisms anticommute.
-Our proof, while somewhat tedious, is done by diagram chase and is thus elementary.
+In the setup we are about to describe, there are no connected sequences of functors; instead, we postulate more general properties of the requisite spatial diagrams.
+The result, however, remains true -- the two possible compositions of the connecting homomorphisms anticommute.
+The proof, while somewhat tedious, is done by diagram chase and is thus elementary.

 We continue to assume that a connecting homomorphism in the snake lemma is constructed by pushing and pulling the elements along a staircase path, as in the traditional proof of the lemma.